AdobeDocs/experience-manager-65.en/help/communities/users.md

 The names of the groups are generated from the name given the site during [community site creation](sites-console.md#step13asitetemplate).
 The unique ids avoid naming conflicts for similarly named community sites and community groups on the same server.

-For example, if the site name were "*engage*" for a site titled "We.Retail Engage", then one of the user groups created would be:
+For example, if the site name were "*engage*" for a site titled " Engage", then one of the user groups created would be:

 * Community *Engage* Members